PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

     root@mbed-linux-os-1234:~# tail -f /var/log/mbl-cloud-client.log
     ```

-- The update payload installation progress can be monitor by tailing:
+- The update payload installation progress can be monitored by tailing:

     - `/var/log/arm_update_activate.log`: for messages about the overall progress of the installation, and messages specific to rootfs updates.
    - `/var/log/mbl-app-update-manager.log`: for messages about application updates.

 - For rootfs updates, a reboot will be automatically initiated to boot into the new firmware.
-For application updates, a reboot is not required.
+Identify the currently active rootfile system and verify it was different pre-update.
+The `lsblk` command explained [here](#identify-the-active-root-file-system-bank) can be used to that  effect.

-- For rootfs updates, identify the currently active rootfile system.
-The active root file system pre-update should be different.
-The [`lsblk` command explained below](#identify-the-active-root-file-system-bank) can be used to that  effect.
+- The system does not reboot after an application update.

 ### Identify the active root file system bank